qdrant/docs/qdrant/v0.11.0.x/search.md

 Currently, it could be:

 * `hnsw_ef` - value that specifies `ef` parameter of the HNSW algorithm.
-* `exact` - option that disables approximating.
-If set to true, search may run long but with exact results.
+* `exact` - option to not use the approximate search (ANN).
+If set to true, the search may run for a long as it performs a full scan to retrieve exact results.

 Since the `filter` parameter is specified, the search is performed only among those points that satisfy the filter condition.
 See details of possible filters and their work in the [filtering](../filtering) section.